USRSE/usrse.github.io/_events/2021/2021-06-community-call.md

 some of the ways people are interacting with the open source ecosystem around licenses, integration into day-to-day work, contributions and participation.

+After a brief introduction, we will separate into breakout groups to discuss the topic in smaller groups.

+Suggested questions for the breakout groups:
+- How do people use and contribute to open source software?
+- If people contribute to/maintain open source projects, what does that look like (licenses, issues, contributor agreements/guidelines, etc)?
+- How could US-RSE support open source?
+Would a working group make sense for infrastructure/sharing/etc?

 ## Agenda

 **US-RSE welcome**